 Stirring in just a sprinkle of nutmeg adds a subtle, little “extra something special” to heighten the cheesy flavor of this dish….and any other cheesy dishes you make in the future!

 FREQUENTLY ASKED QUESTIONS

 Absolutely!
-Traditional Italian risotto always calls for wine and honestly, wine is never a bad idea!
+Traditional risotto always calls for white wine and honestly, wine is never a bad idea!
 However, it’s totally not needed.
 Just add in your pumpkin/stock mixture and you’re golden!

 Nope!!!!
-One trick is to use a NON STICK POT.
+One trick is to use a NON STICK POT or nonstick dutch oven.
 That eliminates a lot of the stress of burning the rice if it’s not being constantly stirred.
 Yes, you do need to stir it from time to time, but you absolutely do not have to slave over the hot stove and stir it every second.

 No worries!
 You just need to cook it a bit more.
 If you find all the liquid is totally absorbed and your rice isn’t done, add another 1/2 cup of chicken stock and cook for a few more minutes, stirring occasionally.
 You can also try turning up the heat just a bit, while stirring.

-- 4 cups chicken stock one 32 oz. paper container
+- 4 cups chicken broth or stock one 32 oz. paper container

-- 8 slices of bacon, cut into small, 1/4" pieces thick cut works best
+- 8 slices of bacon, cut into small pieces (about 1/4" thick)

 - 2 cups mushrooms, chopped use your favorite variety

-- 4 cloves garlic, minced the best garlic chopper!
+- 4 garlic cloves, minced the best garlic chopper!

 - 1 tsp kosher salt plus more to taste

 - 1 tsp dried thyme or 2 tsp fresh thyme

 - 1/2 cup half and half

 - chopped chives or fresh parsley (optional, for topping)